zowe/zowe-zdevops-jenkins-plugin/README.md

    * ```primary:"1"``` - The primary allocation size in cylinders or tracks
    * ```secondary:"1"``` - The secondary allocation size in cylinders or tracks
    * ```recFm:"FB"``` - The record format (could be only F, FB, V, VB, U, VSAM, VA)
+   * ```failOnExist:"False"``` - If the dataset already exists and the option is enabled, execution will halt.
+(Boolean parameter, is set to 'False' by default)

 **Optional parms:**
    * ```volser:"YOURVOL"``` - Volume serial number where the dataset will be allocated.